josefs/Gradualizer/Notes.md

 * [ ] Make it a standalone program.

 * [ ] Test suite

+* Type system support
+  * [ ] Polymorphism.
+This will require contexts with type variables and constraints.
+  * [ ] User written types.
+The hard part here is unfolding of type definitions.

 * [ ] Extend support for all of Erlang.